hultenvp/solis-sensor/README.md

 [SolisCloud](https://www.soliscloud.com/) is the next generation Portal for Solis branded PV systems from Ginlong.
 It's unknown to me if the other brands are also supported.

 The new portal requires a key-id, secret and username to function.
-Key and secret can be obtained via support: Look at https://www.ginlong.com/global/aftersales.html for the initial contact email address in your region.
-:rotating_light: It seems it is now possible to also obtain key and secret via SolisCloud
+You can obtain key and secret via SolisCloud
 * Go to https://www.soliscloud.com/#/apiManage
 * Ativate API management and agree with the usage conditions.
 * After activation, click on view key tot get a pop-up window asking for the verification code.